JLessinger/music_recommend/README.md

   LOAD_SONGS:

-        Reads the Million Song Dataset (or MillionSongSubset) into records containing ID, artist, album, song and pitches (chroma), and creates a csv database containing a feature vector for each song (right now, just uses timbre).
+        Reads the Million Song Dataset (or MillionSongSubset) into records containing ID, artist, album, song and pitches (chroma), and creates a database containing a feature vector for each song (right now, just uses timbre).
 Can also upload an mp3 and add it to database.

         To run this test, you will have to download the Echonest Million Song Subset, available at: http://labrosa.ee.columbia.edu/millionsong/pages/getting-dataset#subset